friemen/zackzack/README.md

 ## Usage

 Clone this repo.
-Make sure you're on Java 1.7 or higher.
+Make sure you're on Java 1.7 or higher and have at least Leiningen 2.5 installed.

 ### To enter interactive development